swapniludar/darshak/README.md

 **Data Upload**

-Currently app stores essential data about GSM and 3G networks in the database file.
-Soon upload functionality will be available to collect the database file.
+Currently Darshak stores essential data about GSM and 3G networks in the local database file.
+Soon upload functionality will be available to upload database file from the app to central repository.

-To help us improve to add more features and build IMSI catcher detector profile, we request to export database files manualy from the device and mail to darshak@sec.t-labs.tu-berlin.de.
+To help us improve and add features and build IMSI catcher detector profile, we request you to export database files manualy from the device and mail to darshak@sec.t-labs.tu-berlin.de.
 Off course, we make this data avaialbe online for further research in mobile networks.
 Disclaimer: This file does not contain your private information such as IMSI, phone number, incoming/outgoing call numbers etc.